 shell: why [ -d ] returns true instead of false? -

-as told here, command [ -d file ]
+as told here, command [ -d file ] used check whether file directory.

-parameter in expression, still returns true.
+however, when miss file parameter in expression, still returns true.

 why? how shell interpret expression then?